nfmoore/azureml-mlops-example-scenarios/README.md

 Users of Azure Machine Learning might choose to integrate with other services available within Azure to better align with existing workflows, enable new inference scenarios, or gain greater flexibility.

 All example scenarios will focus on classical machine learning problems.
-An adapted version of the `IBM HR Analytics Employee Attrition & Performance` [dataset](https://www.kaggle.com/pavansubhasht/ibm-hr-analytics-attrition-dataset) (available on Kaggle) will be used to illustrate each example scenario.
+An adapted version of the `UCI Credit Card Client Default` [dataset](https://archive.ics.uci.edu/dataset/350/default+of+credit+card+clients) will be used to illustrate each example scenario.

 ### Setup